AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 this.size = random(3, 7);

-Sets the particle's diameter to a random size between 3 and 7 pixels
+Each particle gets a random size between 3 and 7 pixels so the burst looks organic and varied

 this.vel.mult(this.friction);